-The poll revealed the two biggest challenges being faced by a number of respondents are plans which don't get implemented and lack of coordination.

-Figure 6: What are the

-Evidence Based Design and The Effective Use of Data

-Evidence based design is a key component in achieving better city outcomes.
-It relies upon the systematic gathering of both qualitative and quantitative information together with its rigorous and methodical integration, interrogation, and application.
+Evidence Based Design and The Effective Use of Data Overview Evidence based design is a key component in achieving better city outcomes.
+It relies upon the systematic gathering of both gualitative and guantitative information together with its rigorous and methodical integration, interrogation, and application.
 Evidence based design helps us to learn lessons from the past and so be more responsive to future needs.
-It encourages and enables greater citizen engagement and is used to increase efficiencies, reduce costs and enhance quality of life.
+It encourages and enables greater citizen engagement and is used to increase efficiencies, reduce costs and enhance guality of life.
 Used properly, it helps to promote collaboration and transcends political cycles while increasing transparency and accountability.
 To accommodate the nature, scale, and complexity of the issues to be tackled in today's cities, evidence-based design, together with day-to-day city management, increasingly relies upon the use of large-scale computer-based datasets which may be held centrally in some form of local information system, often in the form of a data observatory which may be developed in partnership with others.
 The development of such systems also requires consideration to be given to a range of associated issues such as data platforms, data standards, information security, data protection and privacy etc. The availability of large-scale integrated datasets creates opportunities for innovation and improvements in service delivery, which, in turn, calls for new skills in service design.
 Building on the international standard for sustainable cities and communities (ISO37106), this session considered the importance of evidence-based design and data as a pre-requisite for developing and delivering citizen centric applications that will achieve meaningful cost benefit and service level improvement.
 The session was facilitated jointly by the British Standards Institution and Smart London.

-- 1 Be able to show the importance of evidence-based design. - 2 Be able to describe an operating model for a smart city. - 3 Be better equipped to critically reflect on the effective use of data in their own city.

-- Ms Victoria Delbridge, Head of Places that Work, International Growth Centre - Mr Chris Cooper, Consultant, British Standards Institution - Mr Nathan Pierce, Head of Smart London, Greater London Authority
+Learning Objectives By the end of the session, it was envisaged that participants would: - 1 Be able to show the importance of evidence-based design - 2 Be able to describe an operating model for a smart city. - 3 Be better equipped to critically reflect on the effective use of data in their own city.
+Subject Matter Experts The session was delivered by the following Subject Matter Experts: - Ms Victoria Delbridge, Head of Places that Work, International Growth Centre - Mr Chris Cooper, Consultant, British Standards Institution - Mr Nathan Pierce, Head of Smart London, Greater London Authority Click here to view the event and download materials for: Evidence-based Design and the Effective use of Data Cape Town South Africa

-Cape TownSouth Africa